eduardobcolombo/colombostips/config-02/README.md

 go run main.go
 ```

-In additional we are passing the NewRelic configuration.
-Notice that we did use a local config type to get environment variables and we are passing the values using the `newrelic.Config` type explicit to keep the code easy to understand.
+In addition, we are passing the NewRelic configuration.
+Notice that we used a local config type to get environment variables and are passing the values using the `newrelic.Config` type explicitly to keep the code easy to understand.
+In addition to that, we are not exposing the main Config, avoiding passing it along to the application.

 ```go
 ... //main.go